altf4/Omniscience/README.md

 1. **What platform can I use Omniscience on?**

-    Android and iOS apps are available.
+    Android and iOS are supported.
 Omniscience is written in React Native, which technically can make a local Web application, but this does not work since your browser will refuse to make cross-origin HTTP requests.
 Non-browser native apps do not adhere to the Same-Origin Policy, and so those work just fine.

 2. **Why do I have to enter my Companion app credentials?**